Innoberger/statemerger/README.md

 ## How to {build, test, run}

-You will need [Node Package Manager](https://nodejs.org/en/download/package-manager) and an internet connection to install the node modules.
+You need the [Node Package Manager](https://nodejs.org/en/download/package-manager) and an internet connection to install the node modules.

 ### Getting started